 Plus, a general idea will also help you to focus on what type of inspiration to search on sites like Pinterest.
 Why look for spring flowers if a winter wedding is ideal?
 Thinking into the future is also helpful if you need to save money to put towards your wedding budget.

 4. Purchase a Wedding Planning Book:

 We wrote a best-selling wedding planning book on how to plan a wedding on a budget, and we would be remiss if we didn’t mention it!
-Whether you purchase our book or another one, having another guide with step-by-step instructions will prove helpful.
-We also love when books have room for you to jot down your own notes!
+Whether you purchase our book or another one, having a guide with step-by-step instructions will prove helpful.
+We also love it when books have room for you to jot down your own wedding planning notes!

 5. Pin Your Inspiration:

-Pinterest can cause you to go down a rabbit hole, which we do not necessarily endorse.
+Pinterest can cause you to go down an entire wedding planning rabbit hole, which we do not necessarily endorse.
 But, pinning wedding inspiration for decor styles, attire, accessories, colors, florals, a wedding cake, linens, and wedding details can prove helpful.
 As you pin, double back to see if you can spot patterns in the inspiration you’re saving.

 If you can, you’re getting close to truly understanding your ideal style, which will help you to DIY or work with wedding vendors.
 Once you have a solid amount of inspiration images (sometimes 20 photos is enough!), try to stop pinning.
 Having too many ideas is typically overwhelming, so stop while you’re ahead.

 Of course, it’s a great idea to add some of your favorite Etsy finds to your Pinterest board as well.
 It will come in handy when you want to reference it for easy shopping later!